The John Gurney Charitable Trust

 Overview

-The John Gurney Charitable Trust is a grant-making charity established to support the cultural, recreational, and sporting life of its designated local area.
+The John Gurney Charitable Trust is a grant-making charity established to support the cultural, recreational, and sporting life of the parishes of Walsingham, Sprowston and adjoining areas in Norfolk.
 With annual expenditure of £399,286 (2024) and income of £181,973, the trust appears to draw on reserves to maintain its grant-making activities.
 The trust operates with four trustees and maintains no paid staff, suggesting a traditional trust structure focused on distributing funds rather than direct service delivery.
-The connection to the Walsingham Estate administration suggests the trust may serve communities in or around the North Norfolk area.
+The trust is administered through the Walsingham Estate offices in the village of Walsingham, North Norfolk.

 Funding Priorities